Sim4n6/plasoWiki/Dependencies.md

 PYTHONPATH=. python tools/build.py ${BUILD_TARGET}
 ```

 Where `${BUILD_TARGET}` is the build target for your configuration.
-If you are unable to find the proper build target we do not recommend using this method.
+If you are unable to find the proper build target we do not recommend using this installation method.